karlhorky/react-sc-braces/README.md

 ## Install

-Just copy and paste [`Brace.js`](./Brace.js) into your codebase.
+This library is intended for use with React and styled-components.
+If you're using those libraries already, just copy and paste the component file [`Brace.js`](./Brace.js) into your codebase.
 This hasn't been published as a package yet.

 ## [Demo](https://codesandbox.io/s/reactscbraces-gpjv3)